Convent of Santa Maria ad Nives, Palazzolo: The chancel and the choir

 The convent cloister (1915-1919): note the round arches, which replaced the original twin columns in the 18th century.

 The chancel was raised two steps above the floor of the nave during eighteenth-century interventions: in the same period, the jambs and tympanum architraves of the two doors opening on both left and right were made, above which were placed two busts depicting St. Francis of Assisi and St. Anthony of Padua.
 The high altar and ciborium were placed in the center of the chancel, while a second altar was erected behind the back wall above which was placed a panel depicting a Madonna and Child Enthroned attributed to Antoniazzo Romano or his workshop.
 The panel was framed by a characteristic Baroque stucco frame surrounded by angels' heads.

 All this was dismantled by 20th-century restorations, while the Antoniazzo panel was transported to the church of Sant'Antonio in Campo Marzio in Rome.
 Today the chancel is adorned with a modern polyptych: in the upper part of the back wall, a fresco dated to the 12th or 13th century depicting a Madonna and Child Enthroned between two Pietàs, also of the Antoniazzo school, has been brought to light.
 The chancel is lit by three monoforas, one on each wall: the side of the altar facing the nave is adorned with a marble lunette depicting the "Mystic Lamb."

-In the 16th century, several members of the Colonna family were buried in the choir: in particular, Agnese di Montefeltro, daughter of Federico III da Montefeltro, wife of Fabrizio I Colonna and mother of Vittoria and Ascanio I Colonna, who died in 1523 apparently expressing a wish to be buried in Marino, in the church of San Giovanni, a wish evidently disregarded by her children who wanted her buried together with her eldest son, Federico, who died prematurely at the tender age of nineteen after an eventful military career.
+In the 16th century, several members of the Colonna family were buried in the choir: in particular, Agnese di Montefeltro, daughter of Federico III da Montefeltro, wife of Fabrizio I Colonna and mother of Vittoria and Ascanio I Colonna, who died in 1523 apparently expressing a wish to be buried in Marino, in the church of San Giovanni, a wish evidently disregarded by her children who wanted her buried together with her eldest son, Federico, who died prematurely at the age of nineteen after an eventful military career.